Capacitive Linear Displacement Sensors

 High-performance capacitive sensors generally consist of an electronics module and probe which is connected to the module by a cable.
 These systems are available in different configurations and price points.

 The Elite Series capacitive sensors feature a modular design in which single or multiple channels of electronics modules are enclosed in a modular rack.
 All of the channels are synchronized and a meter/display can be added to the system.
 Each capacitive sensor module has a "calibrated range" display and coarse and fine zero adjustments for adjusting the DC level of the sensor output.
 The Elite Series are the highest performing capacitive sensors.

-The Compact Driver contains from one to six capacitive sensor channels in a small box with no user controls.
+The CPL230 Multi-Channel Driver contains from one to six capacitive sensor channels in a small box with no user controls.
 Separate connectors are provided for power in and sensor channel outputs.
-Connectors are also provided for the probes.
+Color-coded probe channels for easy setup.
 This system is ideal for OEM applications in which the capacitive sensor system is embedded within a larger system.
 The lack of user adjustments prevents inaccurate readings resulting from "operator error."